Cloufield/GWASTutorial/04_Data_QC/README.md

        0   HG00422       752725    7.488e+05      1122299      0.01049
     ```

-A commonly used method is to exclude samples with heterozygosity F deviating more than 3 standard deviation(SD) from the mean F.
+A commonly used method is to exclude samples with heterozygosity F deviating more than 3 standard deviation(SD) from the mean.

+!!! warning "Usually we will use only [LD-pruned SNPs](#ld-pruning)  for the calculation of F."

 ### Hardy-Weinberg equilibrium exact test